learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 console.log("Hello,", name);
 ```

-In fact, we can log any _expression_ &mdash; even very complex ones &mdash;
+In fact, we can log any _expression_ — even very complex ones —
 using `console.log()`.

 ## Using `console.log()` in the Development Process